AidanNelson/culturehub-digital-storytelling/README.md

 [Show Control](./src/show-control/) - This is where you will control the show, move between scenes and otherwise affect the audience experience.
 Think of this page as home-base for a stage manager.

 [Broadcaster](./src/broadcaster/) - This page allows a live performer or showrunner to broadcast to the audience using WebRTC broadcasting.

-[Feed](./src/feed/) - This page displays a simple view of the current broadcast from the broadcaster, for testing and recording purposes.

-## Technologies at Play

-Here is a run down of some of the core technologies which enable this virtual venue to exist.

-### WebSockets

-### WebRTC

-### WebGL

-# To Do:

-### Server:

-- [ ] - Switch server to use HTTPS

-### Broadcaster:

-- [ ] - Use highest quality streams

-### Admin:

-- [ ] - Show currently active streams
-- [ ] - Show # of current audience members?

-### Client:

-- [ ] - Handle scene switching on client side
-- [ ] - How to handle switching between streams
-- [ ] - Can we handle dissolve or other filtering on videos? (i.e. https://www.curtainsjs.com/examples/multiple-video-textures/index.html)
-- [ ] - close Mediasoup Streams at end of lobby
-- [ ] - check which quality streams are being sent